chef/packer-builder-veertu-anka/README.md

 * `anka_password` (String)

 Sets the password for the vm.
+Can also be set with `ANKA_DEFAULT_PASSWD` env var.
 Defaults to `admin`.

 * `anka_user` (String)

 Sets the username for the vm.
+Can also be set with `ANKA_DEFAULT_USER` env var.
 Defaults to `anka`.

 * `boot_delay` (String)